Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Introduction

 By applying the discussion in the proof of Theorem \ref{thm:Teichmullerspace}, we also obtain a hyperbolic characteristic of Teichm\"uller space.
 In fact, we will give a proof of the following folklore result in \S\ref{subsec:rough_homothety}.

-\begin{theoremAlphabet}[No rough-homothety with $K\ne 1$] Let $S$ be a compact orientable surface of negative Euler characteristic.
-Then, there is no $(K,D)$-rough homothety with asymptotic quasi-inverse on the Teichm\"uller space of $S$ unless $K=1$. \end{theoremAlphabet} Here, a mapping $\omega\colon (X,d_X)\to (Y,d_Y)$ between metric spaces is said to be a $(K,D)$-\emph{rough homothety} if
+\begin{theoremAlphabet}[No rough-homothety with $K\ne 1$] There is no $(K,D)$-rough homothety with asymptotic quasi-inverse on the Teichm\"uller space of $S$ unless $K=1$. \end{theoremAlphabet} Here, a mapping $\omega\colon (X,d_X)\to (Y,d_Y)$ between metric spaces is said to be a $(K,D)$-\emph{rough homothety} if

 for $x_1,x_2\in X$ (cf. Chapter 7 of \cite{Buyalo_Schroeder}).
-One can easily see that any rough-homothety is asymptotically conservative.
-By definition, any isometry is a $(1,D)$-rough homothety for all $D\ge 0$.
-Hence, Teichm\"uller space admits $(1,D)$-rough homotheties for all $D\ge 0$.
+Any rough-homothety is asymptotically conservative.
 Theorem \ref{thm:Teichmullerspace_homothety} implies that there is no non-trivial similarity in Teichm\"uller space, like in hyperbolic spaces.
+Since rough homotheties are quasi-isometries, if $\omega$ in Theorem \ref{thm:Teichmullerspace_homothety} is cobounded, the rigidity in the theorem follows from Eskin-Masur-Rafi's quasi-isometry rigidity theorem.
+However, the author does not know whether rough homotheties in the statement are cobounded or not.

 Though enormous hyperbolic characteristics have been observed in Teichm\"uller space, we would like to notice a remarkable fact proven by Athreya, Bufetov, Eskin and Mirzakhani in \cite{ABEM}.
 Indeed, they observed that the volume of the metric balls in Teichm\"uller space has exponential growth.
 Thus, their result might imply that a measurable $(K,D)$-homothety on Teichm\"uller space does not exist unless $K\ne 1$.